|

 "Oh, no. Not Legolas."
 He took another swig of ale.

-"But if Legolas heard the gulls' cry all those years ago,
+"But if Legolas heard the gulls' cry so many years ago,

 why has he not sailed?
 Why did he not go with your Lady?"